-How to visit Halong Bay from Hanoi
+How to get to Halong Bay from Hanoi

 The easiest, most convenient and probably the cheapest way to visit Halong Bay from Hanoi is by joining an official tour.
 Well, we aren’t big fans of group tours ourselves, but if you’re thinking to do it independently, think twice because in this case: a.) you won’t save any big chunk of money if at all, b.) you’ll end up on a cruise full of tourists that have booked their trip with a tour agency anyway, and c.) you’ll waste your time by looking for the best tour in Halong Bay town, waiting for a ferry, a bus, a taxi which would be frustrating, especially if you have only a day for this trip.

 Moreover, half-day tours organised by travel agents in Halong Bay town are often overpriced, the fee doesn’t include entrance to the National Park, food, and most probably your guide won’t be able to communicate in English.
 That’s why it’s better to arrange your trip already in Hanoi so you won’t leave Halong Bay disappointed and… ripped off.

 When in Hanoi, you’ll find hundreds of tour operators selling trips to the famous bay.
 Do your research, ask what is in the package and what’s not.